2026 · New York MCA Defense Guide

 Open-ended$550–$950/hr · the meter keeps running

-• Retainer up front: $15K–30K just to start the case
+• Retainer up front: $15K–30K just to start the engagement

 • Every motion, every deposition, every hearing adds more hours

-• No cap on total cost — discovery and trial can run for months
+• No cap on total cost, discovery and trial can run for months

 • Costs grow with the court calendar, not your situation